USAJOBS/Help/faq/application/eligibility/difference-from-qualifications.md

 ## What is eligibility?

-Eligibility, in the federal hiring process, refers to being part of a particular group of people that an agency wants to hire – whether it’s a current federal employee, a veteran, or a recent graduate.
-There are several different eligibilities in the Federal Government; we call them "[hiring paths](../../../../working-in-government/unique-hiring-paths/)".
+Eligibility, in the federal hiring process, refers to being part of a particular group of people that an agency wants to hire—whether it’s a current federal employee, a veteran or a recent graduate.
+There are several different eligibilities in the federal government; we call them [hiring paths](../../../../working-in-government/unique-hiring-paths/).

 For example, some jobs are only open to current or former federal employees—this means you must be a current or former federal employee to be **eligible**.
-Other jobs may be open to a current student or recent graduate—if you're not a current student or recent graduate, you’re not eligible.
+Other jobs may be open to a current student or recent graduate.
+If you're not a current student or recent graduate, you’re not eligible.

-Your eligibility has nothing to do with your work experience, skills, and other qualifications.
+Your eligibility has nothing to do with your work experience, skills and other qualifications.

 ## Why is eligibility important?